-In this photo-essay, we tell you all about Central Asia’s ancient tradition of falconry and where to see the Golden Eagle Hunters in Kyrgyzstan.
+In this photo-essay, we tell you all about Central Asia’s ancient tradition of falconry and where you can visit the Golden Eagle Hunters in Kyrgyzstan.

 Central Asia is the birthplace of the ancient tradition of eagle hunting.
 The nomads who roamed the Central Asian steppes began to tame these birds of prey thousands of years ago and this tradition is still passed on from generation to generation.
 It was fundamental for the acquisition of food and furs in the harsh winter months.